equinton/dbexportmodel/readme.md

 Transferring data from one database to another is a complex operation.
 The simplest, but often not the most suitable solution, is to make a full backup and then restore it afterwards.
 The other solution is to extract the data from each table into files supporting two dimensions (CSV files for example).
 This remains a complex operation, especially to retrieve all the useful information scattered in several tables, and then to reconstruct them afterwards.

 The solution proposed here is based on the use of a hierarchical storage format.
-The JSON format was chosen because of its compactness and ease of interfacing with current programming languages, but XML could also have been used.
+The JSON format was chosen because of its compactness and ease of interfacing with current programming languages.
-The principle retained is to store objects in their entirety, i.e. with all the sub-objects or relative objects that compose or define them.
+For example, in a commercial management, an *order* will include not only the summary of the order (record present in the *order* table), but also the customer reference,  all the lines corresponding to the products, each line itself containing the product references and the VAT code used, information stored in different tables.
+In the JSON file, a record contains all these informations.
+In the JSON file, a record will include all this information, stored in a hierarchical way: each item is a complete view of the business object being manipulated.
-For example, in a commercial management, an *order* will include not only the summary of the order (record present in the *order* table), the customer reference, but also all the lines corresponding to the products, each line itself containing the product references and the VAT code used, information stored in different tables.
+This implies that some data will be redundant, notably all generic data (parameter tables, in particular).

-Once the structure of the data to be exported has been described, it is very easy to generate the corresponding JSON file and, using the same description file, to import the objects into the new database.
+A JSON file contains the business description of the objects (the relationships between the tables).
+Once this structure has been described, the program can extract the data and then reconstruct it by performing the reverse operation.

 ### How does it work?
 DBExportModel is based on a *business* description of the relational model, identifying the relationships between tables and their nature.